MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ## Perform on-demand log collection via PowerShell

-You can perform on-demand log collection using PowerShell, the recommeded method, or Windows Admin Center in the Azure portal, as described later in this article.
+You can perform on-demand log collection using PowerShell, the recommended method, or Windows Admin Center in the Azure portal, as described later in this article.

 Run the `Send-DiagnosticData` cmdlet from any node on your Azure Stack HCI cluster to perform on-demand log collection.
 The `Send-DiagnosticData`cmdlet takes some time to complete based on which roles the logs are collecting, time duration specified, and the number of nodes in your Azure Stack HCI environment.